Athletes

 Kelly Pannek

 Women’s Ice Hockey - Kelly is a 2018 Olympic Champion for Team USA and a 3x IIHF Women’s World Champion.
-A professional hockey player for PWHL Minnesota, she was the first signed player in the history of the League agreeing on her 3 year deal.
+A professional hockey player for PWHL Minnesota (now renamed the Minnesota FROST), she was the first signed player in the history of the League agreeing on her 3 year deal.
+In the inaugural season, Kelly finished the regular season tied for 6th in assists, 4th in face-off wins and 6th in face-off percentage league wide.
+In the playoffs, she led the league in face-off wins & 3rd in face-off percentage (minimum of 25 draws).
+More importantly all of this work led to the inaugural championship for PWHL Minnesota to hoist the Walter Cup in a game 5 win over Boston.

 A native of the Minneapolis-St Paul region and a graduate of the University of Minnesota, she is a NCAA Champion and has a total of 6 IIHF World Championship medals and 2 Olympic medals in her career.
-Additionally, Kelly is a member of the broadcast team at Bally Sports North on Minnesota Wild coverage, she was nominated for a 2023 Midwestern Emmy Award for her work as a reporter on the “The Rundown”.
+Additionally, Kelly is a part-time member of the broadcast team at Fan Duel Sports North Network on Minnesota Wild, PWHL & University of Minnesota coverage, she was nominated for a 2023 Midwestern Emmy Award for her work as a reporter on the “The Rundown”.

-Kelly participated in the NHL All Star Weekend in 2024 in the PWHL 3-on-3 Showcase.
+Kelly participated in the NHL All Star Weekend (Toronto) 2024 in the PWHL 3-on-3 Showcase.

 Maddie Rooney

-Women’s Hockey —Maddie is a 2018 Olympic Champion for Team USA and a 2x World Champion.
-A professional hockey player for PWHL Minnesota, she joined the team in free agency and signed a two year deal in December 2023.
+Women’s Hockey Maddie is a 2018 Olympic Champion for Team USA and a 2x IIHF Women’s World Champion.
+A professional hockey player for PWHL Minnesota (now renamed the Minnesota FROST) , she joined the team in free agency and signed a two year deal in December 2023.

 A native of the Minneapolis-St Paul region and a graduate of the University of Minnesota-Duluth, she has a total of 3 IIHF World Championships and 2 Olympic medals in her career, she is the first U.S. Olympic goalie to earn for her team the Gold medal by winning a shootout.

-In the summer time, Maddie and fellow PWHL Minnesota goaltender Nicole Hensley operate a summer goalie camp in the Twin Cities.
+In the summer time, Maddie and fellow PWHL Minnesota goaltender Nicole Hensley operated their inaugural summer goalie camp in Andover, MN (Summer 2024), the camp will return in 2025.

 Renata Fast

-Women’s Ice Hockey — Renata is a 2022 Olympic Champion for Team Canada and a 2024 World Champion.
-A professional hockey player for PWHL Toronto having signed a three year deal that will keep her hometown region of the Greater Toronto Area through the 2025-26 season.
+Women’s Ice Hockey — Renata is a 2022 Olympic Champion for Team Canada and a 2024 IIHF Women’s World Champion.
+A professional hockey player for PWHL Toronto (now renamed the Toronto SCEPTRES) having signed a three year deal that will keep her hometown region of the Greater Toronto Area through the 2025-26 season.
 She is a native of Burlington which is west of Toronto.

 A graduate of Clarkson University in NY State, Renata won the first NCAA Championship in school history in any sport during her time on campus.
 During her career with the Canadian Women’s National Team, she has won 3 IIHF World Championships, 2 Olympic medals and earned individual honors as Best Defender of the 2024 IIHF World Championship and been selected to the Media All Star Team in consecutive years in 2023 & 2024.